lmondada/dphil-thesis/content/05_parallel/03_persistent-ds.md

 The runtime of step 4 and the number of overall iterations of steps 2--4 required for pattern matching will depend on the number of edits in
-$\mathcal{D}$ (`EquivalentVertices` depends on `AreCompatible`, which runs in runtime linear in the number of ancestors), the number of equivalent vertices that successive rounds of step 4 will return and the types of patterns and pattern matching strategies.
+$\mathcal{D}$ (`AreCompatible` runs in runtime linear in the number of ancestors), the number of equivalent vertices that successive rounds of step 4 will return and the types of patterns and pattern matching strategies.

 Rather than providing very loose worst-case asymptotic bounds or making stringent assumptions on properties of the GTS and of the pattern-matching